California's 6th senatorial district

 California's 6th senatorial district is one of 40 California State Senate districts.
 It is currently represented by Republican Roger Niello of Fair Oaks.

 District profile

-The district encompasses the northern and eastern suburbs of the Sacramento metropolitan area, including the Sacramento County cities of Rancho Cordova, Carmichael, Fair Oaks, Gold River, Arden-Arcade, Folsom, Orangevale, Citrus Heights, and Antelope; and the western Placer County exurbs of Granite Bay, Roseville, Rocklin, Loomis, Whitney, and Lincoln.
+The district encompasses the northern and eastern suburbs of the Sacramento metropolitan area, including the Sacramento County cities and unincorporated communities of Galt, Rancho Murieta, Rancho Cordova, Carmichael, Fair Oaks, Gold River, Arden-Arcade, Folsom, Orangevale, Citrus Heights, and Antelope; and the western Placer County exurbs of Granite Bay, Roseville, Rocklin, Loomis, Whitney, and Lincoln.